 Crescentia recognized that traditional support groups are not always the answer for every child and that many children living through traumatic family situations fall between the cracks.
 She, along with the core group of founding board members and volunteers, believed that using adventure activities to enhance confidence and self-esteem can provide children with the tools to find their way through challenging situations.

 The first On Belay program was held on June 5, 2004 at the University of New Hampshire’s Browne Center with eighteen participants.
-Today On Belay hosts 6-7 programs throughout the year at multiple venues throughout Southern New Hampshire, Southern Maine and the North Shore of Massachusetts, serving over 150 families from across New England.
+Today On Belay hosts multiple programs and events throughout the year at multiple venues throughout New Hampshire, Southern Maine and the North Shore of Massachusetts, serving over 150 families from across New England.